Apply Now!

 Continuously reinventing: Leaders who continuously reinvent are actively looking for a better way.
 They are not content with “good enough.”
 They do not resist change.

 Cultivating talent: Leaders who cultivate talent are passionately focused on the growth of others.
 They support, develop and expect each person’s best.
-They place the right people in the right roles and address that which is not working.
+They place the right people in the right roles and address what is not working.
 They recruit for the future, for the emerging needs of their program and for the organization.

 Acting together: Leaders who act together suspend self-interest, invite others’ ideas and balance process with the need to move forward.
 They cultivate relationships and build trust.